-Those who have experienced the Mill Creek include members of congress, mayors, a state legislator, a county commissioner, Council members, township trustees, consultants, public works directors, sewer district directors, watershed group directors, planners, journalists, videographers, stream specialists, professors, regulators, business people, landowners, engineers, environmentalists and a dog.
+LIST OF CREWMATES, which includes: members of congress, mayors, state legislators, county commissioners, Council donors, township trustees, consultants, public works directors, sewer district directors, watershed group directors, planners, journalists, videographers, stream specialists, professors, regulators, business people, landowners, engineers, environmentalists, college students, and a dog or two.